leanprover-community/mathlib3/docs/tactics.md

 @[norm_cast] theorem cast_one : ((1 : ℚ) : α) = 1
 ```

+TODO: more details about the different categories of lemmas?
+TODO: bad examples?

 `push_cast` rewrites the expression to move casts toward the leaf nodes.
 This uses `squash_cast` and `move_cast` lemmas in the "forward" direction.